sriramyapanja/FHIR_ETL_Pipeline_Project/etl_pipeline.md

         first_item_from_results = data[0]
         return first_item_from_results['conceptId'], first_item_from_results['preferredTerm']
 ```
+### Data Mapping:
-## Data Mapping: The fetched data from OpenEMR is transformed into the correct format required by the Primary Care EHR API.
+The fetched data from OpenEMR is transformed into the correct format required by the Primary Care EHR API with the help of dict [new_patient_dict] and [new_condition_dict].

 Data Formatting Example: